-A few weeks ago, we discussed Coach Evaluation Tips for running a smooth evaluation.
-Today, we expand on that topic and deep dive into bridging the gap between coaches and parents during an evaluation process.
+There are many Coach Evaluation Tips that can be shared for running a smooth evaluation.
+Expanding on that topic, let's deep dive into bridging the gap between coaches and parents during an evaluation process.
 Not only will this make the experience better for participating families, but it will kick off the season in a positive manner.

 Here are our best tips to bridge the gap and create a great experience for all:

 Similarly to reaching out to players to inform them of drills an expectations, make it a habit to communicate information to parents prior to an evaluation.
 The shared information might be as simple as providing a schedule breakdown, a reminder about tryout fees, or giving special information about the venue or local area.
 Any information that will eliminate confusion the day of the event should be shared.
 There are lots of great online resources to help map out a great email, such as this one.
 Manage expectations and ensure that parents feel in the know at all times.

 2. Staff your event accordingly